Some things in this world you just have to try, and this is one of them > The Best Marinade for Grilling Skirt Steak

 I don’t know what it is about skirt steak, but I’m completely in love with it.
 If I spot it on a menu, or if it happens to catch my eye in the butcher’s meat case, I simply cannot resist it.
 For me, it ranks right up there with filet mignon.
 Filet mignon is wonderful and all, but skirt steak actually has more flavor.

 I also love the texture of skirt steak, and when it is marinated just right… it turns out so tender and flavorful.
 I’ve got a great marinade for you to try out on this steak (though you can use flank steak if you prefer that too).
+I truly think it’s the best marinade for grilling skirt steak.

 If there is any kind of membrane along one side of the meat, remove that by just pulling it off (sometimes it has already been removed for you).